-Net other expense was \$868,000 in the current quarter compared to net other income of \$199,000 in the prior year quarter.
-This change was primarily due to an unrealized loss on Mexican peso option contracts of \$2.3 million in the current quarter and foreign currency transaction gains resulting from foreign currency transactions entered into by our Mexican subsidiaries of \$1.7 million in the current quarter.
-Foreign currency transaction losses totaled \$31,000 in the prior year quarter.
-The Mexican peso option contracts were not in place during the prior year quarter.
-In September of the current quarter, the Mexican peso devalued significantly to the U.S. dollar creating both foreign currency transaction gains and unrealized losses on our Mexican peso currency option contracts.
-Our objective in entering into these currency option contracts is to minimize our earnings volatility resulting from changes in exchange rates affecting the U.S. dollar cost of our Mexican operations.
-The unrealized losses recognized in the current quarter result from mark-to-market adjustments as of October 2, 2011 and may or may not be realized, depending on actual Mexican peso to U.S. dollar exchange rates experienced during the balance of the fiscal year.
-In addition, losses related to our Rabbi Trust totaled \$241,000 in the current quarter compared to gains of \$124,000 in the prior year quarter.
-The Rabbi Trust funds our supplemental executive retirement plan.
+Foreign currency transaction losses resulted from foreign currency transactions entered into by our Mexican subsidiaries and fluctuations in foreign currency cash balances.
+In the current quarter, the Mexican peso appreciated significantly to the U.S. dollar creating unrealized gains on our Mexican peso currency option contracts while realized losses were generated on the weekly commitments due under the contracts.
+Our objective in entering into these currency option contracts was to minimize our earnings volatility resulting from changes in exchange rates affecting the U.S. dollar cost of our Mexican operations.
+Unrealized losses recognized as a result of mark-to-market adjustments as of April 1, 2012 totaled approximately \$297,000, all of which may or may not be realized, depending upon the actual Mexican peso to U.S. dollar exchange rates experienced during the balance of the contract period.
+Our Rabbi Trust funds our supplemental executive retirement plan.
 The investments held in the Trust are considered trading securities.

-Our income tax provision for each of the three month periods ended October 2, 2011 and September 26, 2010 was impacted by a lower effective and statutory tax rate for income subject to tax in Mexico as compared to the effective and statutory tax rate for income subject to tax in the U.S. In addition, the tax provision for the three month period ended October 2, 2011 was further impacted by the higher U.S. effective tax rate being applied to pre-tax U.S. losses and the lower Mexican tax rate being applied to pre-tax income in Mexico.
+Our income tax provision for each of the three month periods ended April 1, 2012 and March 27, 2011 was impacted by a lower effective and statutory tax rate for income subject to tax in Mexico as compared to the effective and statutory tax rate for income subject to tax in the U.S.